zotos/slate/source/index.html.md

 ## Authorization

-Request and response bodies are JSON encoded.
+Request and response bodies are json encoded.

 All requests require an OAuth access token.
 You can find your access token by going to https://lab-beta.nowsecure.com/account.
 Authorization tokens are currently authorized for 24 hours.